Updated March 26, 2016

-I told you how to access your file manager to work with a single item on your server (like a plugin or favicon), but sometimes you need to work with files in bulk.
+I showed you how to access your file manager to work with a single item on your server (like a plugin or favicon), but sometimes you need to work with files in bulk.
 To do this, you’ll need to know how to use FTP (File Transfer Protocol).
 Don’t worry, it’s a lot less intimidating than it sounds.

 Basically, FTP lets you see the files on your computer and your server simultaneously.
 Then you can drag and drop them from one to the other.